kvmet/kvmet/index.md

 layout: default
 title: kvmet
 ---

+Welcome!
+This is my personal site, feel free to poke around and see what's here to share.
+I can't promise that it's any interesting to you, but it certainly is here and waiting for you to take a look
+(Just try not to break anything).

+---

-# Kristen Metcalfe
+# CV

-Experienced Engineer with a demonstrated
-history of working in the electrical and
-industrial engineering industries.
+Experienced Engineer with a demonstrated history of working in the electrical and industrial engineering industries.

 Skilled in PLC Systems, Industrial
-Automation Controls, and Contracting, in
-addition to Project Scheduling and
+Automation Controls, and Contracting, in addition to Project Scheduling and
 Estimation.

 Strong engineering professional with a
 Bachelor's Degree in Electrical
 Engineering & Mathematics from The
 University of Alabama.

 ---